12 Common Time Wasters in the Workplace (and How You Can Avoid Them)

 Yes, communication matters.
 But let’s face it, too much communication can backfire.

-Flooding people with endless emails, constant messages, and a barrage of meetings leads to information overload.
+Flooding people with endless emails, constant messages, and a barrage of meetings leads to information overload and lower energy levels throughout the workday.

 This nonstop stream of messages pulls them away from deep, focused work.